 2. When using the iPhone I use it in panorama mode to produce a very high megapixel image compared to a standard photo.
 This may not apply to every model phone out there but the iPhone in panorama mode is held in portrait position and stiches together automatically images 3 – 4 times the resolution of a regular still image taken with the phone.
 Even after cropping it remains a much higher resolution and more detailed image.

 4. I stopped putting my motorcycle in every photo.
 Common mistake for motorcycle bloggers I think.
-It still sneaks in the frame far too often but try think of other ways to take shots and move the bike out of the frame sometimes.
+It still sneaks in the frame far too often but try think of other ways to take shots and move the bike out of the frame sometimes. (alas have slipped back into this a little of late)

 5. Lastly when I needed to I update my laptop I made a focus of getting one with a high quality screen.
 My previous Asus laptop even with calibration never had true colours and contrast Vs brightness was never right.
 Now I can clearly see exactly what my photos look like to others on a quality screen with accurate colour and this has permitted better post processing.